2026 United States House of Representatives elections in Texas: District 12

-The 12th district is in the Dallas–Fort Worth metroplex, and takes in Parker County and western Tarrant County, including parts of Fort Worth and its inner suburbs of North Richland Hills, Saginaw, and Haltom City.
+The new 12th district is in the western part of the Dallas–Fort Worth metroplex, and takes in most of Parker County and western Tarrant County, including most of the western half of Fort Worth and such inner suburbs as Benbrook, Saginaw, and Haltom City, as well as Weatherford in Parker County.
 The incumbent is Republican Craig Goldman, who was elected with 63.5% of the vote in 2024.
+Donald Trump won 61.3% and Ted Cruz 57.9% in 2024.